Veteran Help Point is a 501(c)(3) tax exempt non-profit organization and our mission is to connect veterans to established and vetted local help.

 We are Chris and Michelle Lang.
 After serving 8 years of active duty in the Army, Chris made the decision to pivot his career and head for civilian life.
 In 2019 we moved back to our home state of Pennsylvania to start a new chapter.

 Shortly after beginning civilian life, things started to quickly change.
 We were expecting our second son and our lives were launched in to chaos.
-Chris had some medical struggles and was told the VA would take care of him after his service but even though we lived thirty minutes from one, it wasn’t an option.
-He was denied care due to a policy we had no idea about.
+Chris had some medical struggles and reached out to the VA but that unfortunately wasn't an option at the time.

 Through our journey, the idea of Veteran Help Point was born.
 I don’t want to create just another database of organizations or a link tree, but a place that veterans are directed to the groups that can most specifically meet their needs and offer the help they are seeking.
 Our struggle and pain led me here and launched me into this passion to help others in similar situations.